• About

 Enjoy a meal and soak up the atmosphere at the opulent and stylish La Train Bleu restaurant at Paris’ Gare de Lyon station – © The Train Hacker images/Chris P King

-And if you happen to find yourself with a few hours to spare at Paris’ Gare de Lyon station, we can heartily recommend splurging on the Travellers’ Menu at the rather excellent and opulent Le Train Bleu.
+And if you find yourself with a few hours to spare at Paris’ Gare de Lyon station, we recommend splurging on the Travellers’ Menu at the rather excellent and opulent Le Train Bleu.

 Checking Your Luggage into a Station Locker

-So make sure you save a few euros and stash that miniscule ticket stub safely in your jeans’ comb pocket immediately (that’s what it’s for after all).
+So make sure you save a few euros and stash that minuscule ticket stub safely in your jeans’ comb pocket immediately (that’s what it’s for, after all).

 And don’t forget to compare the latest prices and Interrail pass discounts.
 That’s one experience you’ll be glad of before you buy your pass.